 Financial aid comes in the form of grants (gift aid), low interest loans (that must be repaid), work-study, and scholarships.
 The financial aid programs are funded and regulated through Federal, State, and local agencies, and through the colleges themselves.
 Most of the financial aid available is based on need.
 The process used to determine how much financial aid is needed is initiated when a student completes the Free Application for Federal Student Aid (FAFSA).
-The information supplied on the FAFSA is processed through a formula which produces an Expected Family Contribution (EFC) based on the unique student and/or family information provided.
-The EFC is the amount of money the student and family are expected to pay toward the student's annual college costs.
-The difference between the college costs and the Expected Family Contribution is the student's need, or eligibility for financial aid as demonstrated below:
+The information supplied on the FAFSA is processed through a formula which produces the Student Aid Index (SAI) based on the unique student and/or family information provided.
+The SAI is the amount of money the student and family are expected to pay toward the student's annual college costs.
+The difference between the college costs and the SAI is the student's need, or eligibility for financial aid as demonstrated below:

 Cost of Education

+- Student Aid Index

-- Expected Family Contribution - = Student's Financial Need
+= Student's Financial Need